Ee-Chee/SpicedAcademy-Tabasco-Codes/Project6-SpotifySearch/README.md

 # Project 6 Spotify Search
 Spotify used to have a [search API](https://developer.spotify.com/web-api/search-item/) that didn't require authentication and supported CORS.
-It now requires authentication and pretty much can't be used via ajax directly.
+It now requires authentication and pretty much can't be used via AJAX directly.

 <img src="ledzep.gif">